 Ilya Ponomarev has served as our director since our inception.
 From December 2007 to the present, Hon.
 Ponomarev served an opposition member of Russian Parliament - State Duma representing Novosibirsk - the capital of Siberia, and is chairing Innovations and Venture Capital (formerly Hi-Tech development) subcommittee.
-Although he is still a member of parliament, after his lone vote against the war between Russia and Ukraine, he was not permitted to return to Russia after traveling to the United States.
+Although he is still a member of parliament, after his lone vote against the war between Russia and Ukraine, he was not permitted to return to Russia after traveling to the

+United States.
+In April 2015, the Russian parliament lifted Mr. Ponomarev's diplomatic immunity and allowed a prosecutor to bring charges of misappropriation of funds belonging to Skolkovo Foundation against Mr. Ponomarev, in what was widely reported as a politically motivated prosecution.
+The case remains open and Mr. Ponomarev would be subject to arrest if he returned to Russia.
 Earlier Ilya Ponomarev held various positions in government offices and private companies, including Vice president of Yukos Oil Company, a large Russian oil and gas company, and prior to that Director for CIS Business Development and Marketing for Schlumberger Oilfield Services.
-Ilya Ponomarev holds BSc in Physics from Moscow State University and

-Master of Public Administration from Russian State Social University.
+Ilya Ponomarev holds BSc in Physics from Moscow State University and Master of Public Administration from Russian State Social University.
 He is an author of a number of research papers and magazine articles about new economy development, energy, regional policies, education and international relations.
 We believe that Mr. Ponomarev is qualified to serve as a member of our Board of Directors because his understanding of new technologies in oil & gas field and his international network of political and business leaders.